till2/till2.github.io/_posts/2022-12-13-actorcritic.md

 Let's start by looking at the REINFORCE algorithm, a method for training reinforcement learning (RL) agents.
 It is a policy gradient method, which means that it uses gradient ascent to adjust the parameters of the policy in order to maximize the expected reward.
 It does this by computing the gradient of the performance (goal) $J(\theta) \stackrel{.}{=} V^{\pi_\theta}(s_0)$ with respect to the policy parameters, and then updating the policy in the direction of this gradient.
 This update rule is known as the policy gradient update rule, and it ensures that the policy is always moving in the direction that will increase the expected future reward (=return).
 Because we need the entire return $G_t$ for the update at timestep $t$, REINFORCE is a Monte-Carlo method and theirfore only well-defined for episodic cases.

-One drawback of the pure REINFORCE algorithm is, that it has a really high variance and could be unstable as a result.
-The baseline $b(S_t)$ has to be independent of the action.
+One drawback of the pure REINFORCE algorithm is that it has a really high variance and could be unstable as a result.
+To lower the variance, we can substract a baseline $b(S_t)$, which has to be independent of the action.
 A good idea is to use state-values as a baseline, which reduce the magnitude of the expected reward (it has the effect of "shrinking" the estimated rewards towards the baseline value).
 Reducing the magnitude of the estimated rewards can help to reduce the variance of the algorithm.
 This is because the updates that the algorithm makes to the policy are based on the estimated rewards.
 If the magnitude of the rewards is large, the updates will also be large, which can cause the learning process to be unstable and can result in high variance.
 By reducing the magnitude of the rewards, the updates are also reduced, which can help to reduce the variance and thus stabilize the learning process.

 The Actor-Critic algorithm is an extension of the REINFORCE algorithm that uses a value function as a baseline to improve the stability of the learning process.
 This baseline also needs to be learned (we have to approximate $V(s)$, usually using a _Deep Neural Network_), theirfore Actor-Critics are a combination of value-based and policy-based methods: